torch-ai/crunchbase-js/README.md

 This package is provided through an MIT license.
 Usage of this package is freely available without restriction.

-Crunchbase itself has it's own
+Crunchbase itself has its own
 [terms of service](https://about.crunchbase.com/terms-of-service/),
 [account registration](https://about.crunchbase.com/products/crunchbase-for-applications/),
 and [attribution requirements](https://data.crunchbase.com/docs/using-the-api#section-using-the-rest-api).